Tuesday, February 23, 2021

 Hermine An Empress in Exile by Moniek Bloks

 Princess Hermine of Schonaich-Carolath's relationship with Kaiser Wilhelm II began when her young son, Georg Wilhelm wrote a letter to the exiled former Emperor.
-He thought that the recently widowed Wilhelm looked lonely and he wanted the former Kaiser to know that when he wanted to "fight for you when I am a man."
+He thought the recently widowed Wilhelm looked lonely and wanted the former Kaiser to know when he wanted to "fight for you when I am a man."

 Wilhelm II responded with two letters and a photo.
 One letter was for Georg Wilhelm and the other for his mother.
 He invited both of them to visit him in Doorn.
-The meeting between Wilhelm, whose wife had died a year earlier, and Hermine, was propitious.
+The meeting between Wilhelm, whose wife had died a year earlier, and Hermine was propitious.
 Her trip to Doorn was set for early June.
 Wilhelm was smitten and proposed marriage.
 They were engaged in October and married on November 5, 1922.

 The marriage did not meet the approval of most German monarchists and Wilhelm's children.
 Hermine, a Princess of Reuss by birth, was widowed in 1920, when her husband, Prince Johann Georg, only 46 years old, died after a long illness in 1920.
-It is easy to describe Hermine as a formidable woman, ready to multi-task by raising five children and run her late husband's estate, Saabor.
+It is easy to describe Hermine as a formidable woman, ready to multi-task by raising five children and running her late husband's estate, Saabor.
 She would also have to walk the uneasy steps of a younger second wife, who had neither the approbation nor affection of Wilhelm II's family nor most monarchists.

 With the self-confidence that she could muster, Hermine ingratiated herself with Nazi officials as she believed Hitler would restore her husband to the throne.
 This never happened.
 The Netherlands was invaded by the Germans in 1940.
 Hermine welcomed the German soldiers.